 Tea is healthy; mushrooms are healthy.
 What if you put them together?
 Kombucha tea, a fizzy fermented drink—complete with chunks of slimy fungus.

-Now, if you base your nutritional knowledge on the kind of books you find in healthfood stores, bestsellers like “Kombucha the Magical Fungus,” will tell you that already by the Tsin dynasty it was known and honored as a beverage with magical powers enabling people to live forever.
-Given the fact that you don’t tend to meet many people from the Tsin dynasty these days, not only may kombucha not give you eternal life, it apparently won’t even grant you a measly 2,000 years.
+Now, if you base your nutrition knowledge on the kinds of books you find in health food stores, bestsellers like Kombucha—Miracle Fungus will tell you that already by the Tsin dynasty, it was known and honored as a beverage with magical powers, enabling people to live forever.
+Given the fact that you don’t tend to meet many people from the Tsin dynasty these days, not only may kombucha not give you eternal life—it apparently won’t even grant you a measly 2,000 years.
 Never believe anything you read in health food stores.

 This is just the latest in a series of case reports of people ending up in a coma because their blood turned to acid after drinking kombucha.
 How does it do that?
 We have no idea.
 Maybe it’s a magical fungus after all.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.